cjohansson/emacs-ssh-deploy/README.md

           ("B" ssh-deploy-browse-remote-handler)))
 ```

-You can remove the `(add-to-list)` and `(require)` lines if you installed via `MELPA` repository.
+(1) You can remove the `(add-to-list)` and `(require)` lines if you installed via `MELPA` repository.

-* Restart Emacs
+* Restart Emacs or re-evaluate your *emacs-init-script*

-## Usage
+## Example usage

 * Now when you save a file somewhere under the directory `/Users/username/Web/MySite/`, the script will launch and deploy the file with the remote server.
-* If you press `C-c C-z x` and the current buffer is a file, you will launch a `ediff` session showing differences between local file and remote file via `tramp`, or if current buffer is a directory it will open a buffer showing directory differences
+* If you press `C-c C-z x` and the current buffer is a file, you will launch a `ediff` session showing differences between local file and remote file via TRAMP, or if current buffer is a directory it will open a buffer showing directory differences
 * If you press `C-c C-z f` you will **force** upload local file or directory to remote host even if they have external changes.
 * If you press `C-c C-z u` you will upload local file or directory to remote host.
 * If you press `C-c C-z d` you will download the current file or directory from remote host and then reload current buffer.
 * If you press `C-c C-z D` you will delete the current file or directory after a confirmation on local and remote host.
 * If you press `C-c C-z t` you will open a terminal with remote host in base directory via `eshell`.
 * If you press `C-c C-z T` you will open a terminal with remote host in current directory via `eshell`.
-* If you press `C-c C-z b` you will browse base directory on remote host in `dired-mode`.
+* If you press `C-c C-z b` you will browse base directory on remote host in `dired`.
-* If you press `C-c C-z B` you will browse current directory on remote host in `dired-mode`.
+* If you press `C-c C-z B` you will browse current directory on remote host in `dired`.
 * If you press `C-c C-z R` you will rename current file or directory.
 * If you press `C-c C-z e` you will check for remote changes to the current file.

-The local path and local root is evaluated based on their **truename** so if you use different symbolic local paths it shouldn't affect the deployment procedure.
+The local path and local root is evaluated based on their `truename` so if you use different symbolic local paths it shouldn't affect the deployment procedure.

 The above configuration example uses the Emacs plug-in `use-package` which I highly recommend.